glennhickey/teHmm/README.md

 * **compareBedStates.py** : Compute base and interval-level precision and recall of one bed file vis-a-vis another.
 Both files must cover exactly the same region.
 * **fitStateNames.py** : Assign predicted states names according to how well they match a given annotation.
 Useful for generating meaningful names for states that were learned in a completely unsupervised manner.
 * **trackRanking.py** : Iteratively call teHmmBenchmark to rank tracks based on their impact on accuracy
+* **numStatesRanking.py** : Iteratively call teHmmBenchmark with different numbers of (unsupervised) states, computing the BIC score and an accuracy score for each.
+This information can be used to choose the best number of states.